patnaikdevanshu/ML-capstone-project/README.md

 ![image](https://user-images.githubusercontent.com/71730642/155852547-b91a0f85-569d-448e-93af-fa7465607e84.png)

-When you have it is easier to choose the algorithm for your problem.
-For know Don't worry about the values, codes, libraries, used in this project because the important thing is to understand all the process from beginning to end.
+When you have this, it is easier to choose the algorithm for your problem.

-Remember the entire process to solve a machine learning problem:
-Identify the data
-Prepare the data
-Select the algorithm
-Train the algorithm
-Evaluates
-Deployment it
-Predict
-Evaluate predictions